-By default, Ambari is configured to use a local user store for authentication.
+Ambari Web uses a local user store for authentication by default.
 This section describes managing users in the local user store.
 Optionally, you can configure Ambari to use LDAP or Active Directory for authentication.
 For more information, see Setting Up LDAP or Active Directory Authentication.

-Select Users in the left nav bar to add Ambari Web users, make them administrators, delete them, or change their passwords.
-There are two user roles: User and Admin.
-Users can view metrics, view service status and configuration, and browse job information.
-Admins can do all User tasks and in addition can start or stop services, modify configurations, and run smoke tests.
+To manage local users in Ambari Web, select Admin > Users in the left nav bar.
+You can add Ambari Web users, grant a user administrator priveleges, delete users, or change the password for a user account.
+Ambari supports two user roles: User and Admin.
+A User can view metrics, view service status and configuration, and browse job information.
+An Admin can do all User tasks and the following ones: start and stop services, modify configurations, and run service checks.